wp-plugins/wiqet-photo-voice-and-webcam-video-personal-presentation-plugin/readme.txt

 1. At the bottom of your admin area you will see a new option called Wiqet Options click on configuration to add your unique client id.

-2. Your client id can be picked up from http://www.wiqet.com/?pageid=10&lang=english where you can fill in the request form.
+2. Your API key can be picked up from http://www.wiqet.com/index.php?lang=english&pageid=165 where you can fill in the request form.
 You will receive the key within 24 hours.

 3. Add a voice - photo Wiqet to make your own presentation with pictures and sound from your microphone.